theBru/vxlg2/_posts/2019-04-14-rio-de-janeiro.md

 *Flag proportions*: 7:10

-Green field with a yellow rhombus featuring a white circle charged with the state's coat-of-arms.
+Quartered white and sky blue, with the state coat-of-arms at the centre.

 {: .section-title }
 ## Children